matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

   - `rel_type`: `m.reference`
   - `event_id`: the event ID of the key verification request that is being accepted
-- `method`: the key verification method that is being used
+- `methods`: an array of verification methods that the device supports
 - `from_device`: Bob's device ID.
 This is required since some verification methods may use the device IDs as part of the verification process.

-Clients should ignore `m.key.verification.start` events that correspond to verification requests that they did not send.
+Clients should ignore `m.key.verification.ready` events that correspond to verification requests that they did not send.

+After this, either Alice or Bob may start the verification by sending an `m.key.verification.start` event with the following properties in its contents:

+- `m.relates_to`: an object with the properties:
+  - `rel_type`: `m.reference`
+  - `event_id`: the event ID of the key verification request that is being started
+- `method`: the key verification method that is being used.
+This should be a method that both Alice's and Bob's devices support.
+- `from_device`: The user's device ID.

+If both Alice and Bob send an `m.key.verification.start` message, and they both specify the same verification method, then the event sent by the user whose user ID is the smallest is used, and the other event is ignored.
+If they both send an `m.key.verification.start` message and the method is different, then the verification should be cancelled with a `code` of `m.unexpected_message`.

+After the `m.key.verification.start` event is sent, the devices may exchange messages (if any) according to the verification method in use.

 #### Rejecting a key verification

-To reject a key verification, Bob will send an `m.key.verification.cancel` event with the following properties in its contents:
+To reject a key verification, Alice or Bob will send an `m.key.verification.cancel` event with the following properties in its
+contents:

 - `m.relates_to`: an object with the properties:
   - `rel_type`: `m.reference`